redblade7/smtoomuch/README.md

 # smtoomuch

-YKYWTMSMW Fortunes for Linux v6.0
+YKYWTMSMW Fortunes for Linux v6.1-preview

 Created by redblade7

+-----DEVELOPMENT VERSION: LAST UPDATED 2017-09-11-----
+-----You may want to download v6.0 from the Releases page-----

 v6.0 released on September 10, 2017 (Ami Mizuno's Birthday)
 v5.x series released and updated during May 2017